-And I think this is why I’ve shied away from social media the last few weeks.
-I’ve chosen to focus on what is actually around me; the good and bad as opposed to absorbing myself in this farce.
-Oh how depressing it can be constantly bombarded with shiny new Gianvito Rossi’s and Chanel’s that are unrealistically out of ones budget!
-Am I right?
+And I think this is why I’ve abstained from social media the last few weeks.
+I’ve opted to focus on what is actually around me, the good and bad, as opposed to absorbing myself further with this farce.
+Oh how depressing it can be constantly bombarded with shiny new Gianvito Rossi’s and Chanel’s that are unrealistically out of ones budget.
 Especially when you reach a point in life where you can no longer throw caution to the wind and choose fashion over practicalness.
 Life gets in the way, health deteriorates and other nuances take priority, as they always do, so why must we hide the bad in our lives?
 Why are we so ashamed to admit that things are not always impeccable?
 That life is not a picture perfect editorial?
 It’s actually during those painful times when we need the most “likes”.
 Not because we’ve brought that handbag the masses are coveting but when it’s darkest before dawn, that is when we need the most support.

 I’m on the precipice of getting older.
-And while I’ve noted favorite bloggers of mine openly and proudly sharing hitting their thirties while also being so wonderfully cheery and optimistic (I don’t know they do it?
-Pray tell), I can’t help but wince at the number twenty nine, feeling like it is the most horrible, ghastly thing ever.
+And while I’ve noted favorite bloggers of mine openly and proudly announcing they’ve reached their thirties, I’m perplexed over their wonderfully cheery and optimistic nature.
+I don’t know how they can be?
+Pray tell.
+I can’t help but wince at the number twenty nine, feeling like it is the most horrible, ghastly thing ever.
 And with that number I feel like my time is up, that I am now far too old to pursue my passions.
 Worst still, if I haven’t accomplished what I set out to do then I never will.
 There’s also the extraordinary pressure to “settle down” and go through those mundane motions of getting married and having kids.
 Hell, I am in no way ready for that for a good decade or so and because of my age I feel like I have to make a choice and make it now.
 Career or Family?